ruby/www.ruby-lang.org/en/news/_posts/2017-12-14-ruby-2-5-0-rc1-released.md

 We are pleased to announce the release of Ruby 2.5.0-rc1.

-Ruby 2.5.0-rc1 is the first preview release toward Ruby 2.5.0.
+Ruby 2.5.0-rc1 is the first release candidate of Ruby 2.5.0.
 It introduces some new features and performance improvements, for example:

 ## New Features